rcapobianco/rcapobianco.github.io/notes/the_pendula.md

 $$
 {% endraw %}

-where the first integral depends only on the initial conditions, thus, the integral can be evaluated in terms of Weierstrass $\wp-$ function as:
+where the first integral depends only on the initial conditions, thus, the integral can be evaluated in terms of Weierstrass $\wp$- function as:

 {% raw %}
 $$